 Above left: Alexander Yakovlev, General Secretary of the Communist Party of the Soviet Union 5th December 1975 to 6th November 1978.
 Above right: Yuri Andropov who led the coup of May 1978 against him.
 Right: Moscow, Leningrad and other Russian cities became battlegrounds and at least a thousand people died in the fighting.

 The Iranian Revolution.
 The Shah had made many mistakes.
 Much of the vast wealth he had got from oil had been lost to corruption and poor planning and he had failed to greatly improve the lot of the Iranian people apart from a few at the top.
 Top left, top right and above: For months leading up to the end of 1978, Iran was shaken by rioting, political turmoil and anti-Shah protests.
-Above centre: Shapour Bakhtiar who was appointed prime minister 29th December 1979.
+Right: Shapour Bakhtiar who was appointed prime minister 29th December 1979.
 Far right: The Shah and Shahbanu leave the country 16th January 1979.
 Right: A statue of the Shah in Tehran is torn down by rioters.
 Socialism, nationalism and liberalism all played a part in the fall of the House of Pahlavi, yet the label most commonly attached to the revolution in the short term was ‘Islamic.’

 Above, left to right: Ronald Reagan (Republican) 41st President of the United States, in office: 20th January, 1977 - 20th January, 1985.
 Albert Gore (Democrat) 43rd President of the United States, in office: 20th January, 1993 - 20th January, 2001.
 Mickey Leland (Democrat) 42nd President of the United States, in office: 20th January, 2001 - 20th January, 2005.

 Left: Chiang Ching-kuo, President of China 20th May 1978 - 13th January 1988.
 He led the country from the death of his father, Chaing Kai-Shek, on 5th April 1975 but did not immediately assume the title of President.
 His reforms changed the Chinese state completely.
 Above: (Anson) Fang On-san, President of China 20th March 2004 - 7th June 2016.
-One of the chief architects of the NEATA Trade Agreement, she led China with with strength, grace and wisdom.
+One of the chief architects of the NEATA Trade Agreement, she led China with strength, grace and wisdom.

 Three Prime Ministers of the UK.
 Left to right: Roy Jenkins (Liberal), in office 5/4/1976 – 22/4/80.
 Margaret Thatcher (Conservative), 22/4/80 – 15/2/91.
 David Owen (Liberal), 21/5/94 – 2/12/02.